oauthlib/oauthlib/docs/installation.rst

 -------------------

 Alternatively, install it directly from the source repository on GitHub.
-This is the "bleading edge" version, but it may be useful for accessing bug fixes and/or new features that have not been released.
+This is the "bleeding edge" version, but it may be useful for accessing bug fixes and/or new features that have not been released.

 Standard install